 -- A dragon – answered the dragon. – I was just passing by, while I heard you playing… And I stopped to have a look at that strange white castle.
 But I didn’t want to scare you.

 -- You didn’t scared me – said Cora. – And I am happy you’re here.
-I was playing hide-and-seek, and I was alone…
+I was playing hide-and-seek, and I was all alone…

 -- And playing hide-and-seek by oneself is not so amusing – considered the dragon.

 ID 7

+CUTE

+1.

-Cora run through the forest, while small mushrooms gently squashed under her feet.
+Cora run through the forest, while some small mushrooms gently squashed under her feet.

-She felt the dragon just behind her shoulders, maybe he was chasing her, maybe he wanted to use her as a snack…
+She felt the dragon just behind her shoulders, maybe he was chasing her, maybe he wanted to nibble at her as a snack…

-But the strange thing was, she didn’t hear flamings and demolition, and instead gentle steps and a soft flutter of wings.
+But the strange thing was, she didn’t hear flamings and demolition, but instead gentle steps and a soft flutter of wings.

+2.

-In the end Cora had short breath, so she stopped.
+Eventually Cora felt short of breath, so she stopped.
 And the dragon behind her said:

 -- Sorry little princess, I didn’t want to scare you…